infoatgodreams/GoDreams-Repository/Volume 1/Reference Reading/Organizations/Miracle Foundation/Miracle Foundation_Trauma-Informed-Care.md

 ## Trauma Informed Care
 - The article defines the principles of [[TIC-Trauma Informed Care]]: safety, choice, collaboration, trustworthinessand empowerment.
 (Page 1)
 - Evidence indicates that early separation from parents is a risk factor for developing a chronic response to traumatic stressors, meaning that an individual would beless able to positively cope with negative stressors that come up in their life(Udayan Care, 2014).
 (Page 2)
-- regimented nature and lack of individualized care [[Volume 1/Roll Ups/Child Profile]] in institutions can further enable or add additional trauma.
+- regimented nature and lack of individualized care [Child Profile](Volume%201/Roll%20Ups/Child%20Profile.md) in institutions can further enable or add additional trauma.
 Such conditions can result in poor life outcomes for children after they leave CCIs:
 	 •Cognitive and emotional developmental issues such as lower IQ, poorattachment, behavioural issues and distrust of others (Center on theDeveloping Child, 2007).
 	 •Increased likelihood of becoming victims of trafficking, exploitation,substance abuse and suicide (Pashkina, 2001; Udayan Care, 2014).
 (Page 2)